 The U.S. Department of Energy publishes guidelines for recommended R-values for different parts of the country.
 In general, the colder the climate the higher the R-value and the more insulation needed.
 For both heating and cooling the goal is to improve energy efficiency by keeping the air inside your home from escaping through small cracks, walls and ceilings.
 The amount of insulation put in your attic should be the amount needed to reach the recommended R-value for the region of the country where you live.

-Reaching the recommended R-value will make your home more energy efficiency and thereby reduce monthly energy costs.
+Reaching the recommended R-value will make your home more energy-efficient and thereby reduce monthly energy costs.
 It will also place less of a demand on your HVAC system which help can prolong the life of your unit and help you avoid heating and A/C repairs.

 Have questions or thoughts you’d like to share?
 Please post your comments or questions below.